 How to apply this to your business

-If getting data from Google Analytics sounds little technical, you can take help of your developers or the web design company who manages your website.
+If getting data from Google Analytics sounds a little technical, you can take the help of your developers or the web design company that manages your website.

 2) Search Engine Optimization (SEO)

-In my experience, following 20% of these tips gives 80% of the results when it comes to ranking well on Google:
+In our experience, following 20% of these tips gives 80% of the results when it comes to ranking well on Google:

-- Include keyword in page URL, title and meta description
+- Include the keyword in the page URL, title, and meta description

 - Include two or three inbound and outbound links